Mc-Zen/tidy/docs/tidy-guide.typ

   ) = { }
 ```

-The advantage is that the source code is not as crowded with (sometimes very long) docstrings and that docstring parsing may get faster.
+The advantage is that the source code is not as crowded with (sometimes very long) doc-comments and that doc-comment parsing may get faster.
 On the downside, there is an increased maintenance overhead due to the need of synchronizing the actual file and the documentation file (especially when the interface of a function changes).

 #pagebreak()
-= Docstring testing <docstring-testing>
+= Doc-comment testing <doc-comment-testing>

-Tidy supports small-scale docstring tests that are executed automatically and throw appropriate error messages when a test fails.
+Tidy supports small-scale doc-comment tests that are executed automatically and throw appropriate error messages when a test fails.

-In every docstring, the function #raw(lang: "typc", "test(..tests, scope: (:))") is available.
+In every doc-comment, the function #raw(lang: "typc", "test(..tests, scope: (:))") is available.
 An arbitrary number of tests can be passed in and the evaluation scope may be extended through the `scope` parameter.
-Any definition exposed to the docstring evaluation context through the `scope` parameter passed to #ref-fn("parse-module()") (see @user-defined-symbols) is also accessible in the tests.
+Any definition exposed to the doc-comment evaluation context through the `scope` parameter passed to #ref-fn("parse-module()") (see @user-defined-symbols) is also accessible in the tests.
 Let us create a module `num.typ` with the following content:

 ```typ
 /// #test(